phroggster/firebot-google-cloud-tts/README.md

 The following list of features are planned to be implemented, and the public release of version 1.0 will be unveiled upon implementation of the majority of this list being checked off (in no particular order):
 - [x] All public voices available for use in every supported language.
 - [x] Instanced overlay audio output support.
+- [ ] Opt-in SSML markup support (almost done).
+- [ ] Voice synthesis audio effects (almost done).
 - [ ] Variable expansion for voice selection.
   - This will unlock advanced user metadata scenarios, e.g. user A with voice A, user B with voice B, etc.
-  - Probably use a script-wide fallback voice if voice name/language is invalid, but that's all TBD.
+  - Probably need some form of fallback voice if voice name/language is invalid, but that's all TBD.
 - [ ] Friendly auto-update checks (unless Firebot gets this completed first!).
   - Presently inhibited by a lack of ability to make external links clickable.
   - Will likely start out with a notification that can be manually copy+pasted into a browser, or similar.
-- [ ] Voice synthesis audio effects (partially done, but disabled after Journey updates broke it around Aug.
-2024).
-- [ ] Opt-in SSML markup support.
 - [ ] Automated compile-time voice list downloads.
   - I'm presently using the in-tree LibreOffice Spreadsheet file (gtts-voiceslist-converter.ods) to transpose these manually from their static HTML (that iteself doesn't get updated very often!).
 - [ ] Better filtering in voice selection UI.